-Laura S. Brown is a clinical and forensic psychologist in independent practice in Seattle, Washington.
-A writer and speaker on feminist therapy theory and practice, she offers workshops and trainings to professionals and the public on such topics as trauma treatment, cultural competence, psychological assessment, and ethics.
-She is also the founder and Director of the Fremont Community Therapy Project, a low-fee psychotherapy training clinic in Seattle.
+Laura S. Brown, Ph.D. is a clinical and forensic psychologist in independent practice in Seattle, Washington.
+A speaker and author on feminist therapy theory and practice, she offers workshops and trainings to professionals and the public on such topics as trauma treatment, cultural competence, psychological assessment, and ethics.

 Upcoming talks and workshops

-- Your turn for care: Surviving the aging and death of perpetrators in your family (October 5, Seattle WA)
+- Your turn for care: Surviving the aging and death of the adults who harmed you

 I am offering clinical case consultation, forensic evaluations, keynote addresses, and workshops of the length of your choice via video conferencing during the current pandemic.
 I will continue to do so after it’s safe to meet in person again should that be more convenient for you or me.

 Putting the Pathology Where it Belongs – A Glimpse Into My Musings on Disorder

 Visitors to this site may have noticed that somewhere around the 2016 US presidential election I stopped publishing regular updates about my work.
 That event was one that upended my thinking in some ways, and deepened my analysis in others.
 The resultant effects on my vision for what constitutes a socially just practice of psychotherapy have been many, and as of now, not yet fully organized.

 As a feminist therapist I have always known that words matter.
 What we call something reifies it, and gives it a position in our thinking.
 Thus, the question of what to call a “disorder.”
 I had found myself becoming increasingly uncomfortable with the “disordering” of so many things that people experience, of so many of the ways in which people who have been harmed in some manner have attempted to solve the problem of the effects of those harms on their neurologies and psyches.